Lockheed F-117 Nighthawk

-Even in the years following its entry to service, the F-117 was a black project, its existence being denied by USAF officials.
-On 10 November 1988, the F-117 was publicly acknowledged for the first time.
-Its first combat mission was flown during the United States invasion of Panama in 1989.
-The last one of 59 production F-117s was delivered on 3 July 1990.
-The F-117 was widely publicized for its role in the Gulf War of 1991, having flown around 1,300 sorties and scored direct hits on what the US military described as 1,600 high-value targets in Iraq.
-F-117s also participated in the conflict in Yugoslavia, during which one was shot down by a SAM in 1999.
+Even in the years after it entered service, the F-117 was a black project.
+Its existence was denied by USAF officials until 10 November 1988, when the aircraft was first publicly acknowledged.
+Its first combat mission was flown during the U.S. invasion of Panama in 1989.
+The last of the 59 production F-117s was delivered on 3 July 1990.
+The F-117 gained note in the Gulf War of 1991, during which it flew about 1,300 sorties and struck what the US military described as 1,600 high-value targets in Iraq.
+F-117s also participated in the conflict in Yugoslavia, during which one was shot down by a surface-to-air missile in 1999.
 It was also active during Operation Enduring Freedom in 2001 and Operation Iraqi Freedom in 2003.
-The USAF retired the F-117 in 2008, primarily due to the fielding of the F-22 Raptor.
-Despite the type's official retirement, a portion of the F-117 fleet has been kept in airworthy condition, and some have been observed flying since being retired from combat.
-It has been flown by the USAF for research and development, testing, and training purposes.
+The USAF retired the F-117 in 2008, primarily because the F-22 Raptor had entered service, but has kept some aircraft in flying condition for research and development, testing, and training.